Historic Properties of Spokane

 New Madison Hotel

-The New Madison Hotel was construted in 1906 during a period of intense growth for the city and its use as a Single Room Occupancy hotel contributed to the overal development of the transportation and commercial neighborhood.
+The New Madison Hotel was constructed in 1906 during a period of intense growth for the city and its use as a Single Room Occupancy hotel contributed to the overall development of the transportation and commercial neighborhood.
 The New Madison housed transient workers and other travelers during the short-lived economic boom and population expansion.
 The five-story building was originally broken into commercial space on the ground floor, 159 rooms on the next three floors and the Blair Business College on the top floor.
 The buff-colored brick adds a lightness to the otherwise large mass of the building.